peej/lumberjack-keyboard/guide.md

 ### Electrolytic capacitor (C3)

-Electrolytic capacitor is a polarized component, the short leg is the cathode and goes in the square pad on PCB.
+Electrolytic capacitor is a polarized component, the short leg is the cathode and goes in the circular (left) pad on PCB.

+Note that the pads shapes on the PCB are flipped, so what should be the square pad is actually circular, this may be fixed in a future revision.

 To fit under the component cover, ensure that your capacitor body is less than 10mm tall.

 ![Capacitor](images/guide/capacitor.jpg)